fitzz-ftw/ftw-patch/doc/source/devel/get_started_ftw_patch.rst

 --------------------
 .. _ftw_patch-fileline-class:

-The :py:class:`ftw_patch.ftw_patch.FileLine` class represents a single line of text from a file.
+The :py:class:`ftw.patch.ftw_patch.FileLine` class represents a single line of text from a file.
 Its core function is to immediately **strip the trailing newline character** from the input and provide the clean, ready-to-use content via the **``content``** property.